zalando/postgres-operator/docs/quickstart.md

 ## Configuration Options

-If you want to configure the Postgres Operator it must happen before deploying a Postgres cluster.
-This can work in two ways: Via a ConfigMap or a custom `OperatorConfiguration` object.
+Configuring the Postgres Operator is only possible before deploying a new Postgres cluster.
+This can work in two ways: via a ConfigMap or a custom `OperatorConfiguration` object.
 More details on configuration can be found [here](reference/operator_parameters.md).

 ## Deployment options

-The Postgres Operator can be deployed in different ways:
+The Postgres Operator can be deployed in the following ways:

 * Manual deployment
 * Helm chart